Course overview

 - Read, interpret, and contextualise a range of literary texts from various traditions in decolonial literatures in English

-- Generate critical analyses and essays about a range of decolonial literary texts in English, using internationally recognised conventions of expository and critical prose and paying close attention to the text’s genre and formal qualities and contexts of construction, production and reception
+- Generate critical analyses and essays about a range of decolonial literary texts in English, using internationally recognised conventions of expository and critical prose and paying close attention to the text’s formal qualities

-- Identify, discuss and apply appropriate concepts and formal literary techniques of writing in decolonial literatures to an appropriate range of literary texts from decolonial contexts around the world
+- Identify, discuss and apply appropriate concepts and formal literary techniques in decolonial literatures to an appropriate range of literary texts from decolonial contexts around the world

-- Situate the Australian literary tradition in relation to southern theory, post colonialism, decoloniality and the posthuman
+- Situate contemporary Australian writing and culture in relation to southern theory, post colonialism, decoloniality and the posthuman.